Kings–Sharks rivalry: 2014: Kings complete 3–0 comeback

 In the 2013–14 season, San Jose and Los Angeles finished second and third in the Pacific Division, respectively.
 With the new playoff format in place, this set up the second consecutive and third overall meeting between the two California rivals.

-Game 1 was at the SAP Center.
+Game one was at the SAP Center.
 Joe Thornton got things started for the home team by scoring the first goal of the game.
 In the final minute of the first period, Tomas Hertl and Patrick Marleau scored 48 seconds apart to give the Sharks a 3–0 lead after just 20 minutes of play.
 Fourth-liner Raffi Torres and defenseman Marc-Edouard Vlasic tallied the next two goals to make it 5–0 San Jose.
-This prompted Los Angeles' coach Darryl Sutter to replace Jonathan Quick with backup goalie Martin Jones.
+This prompted Los Angeles' coach Darryl Sutter to replace Jonathan Quick with backup goaltender Martin Jones.
 Coach Sutter's team seemed to be sparked by that move, as they got three unanswered goals from Jake Muzzin, Slava Voynov, and Trevor Lewis to make it 5–3.
 However, their comeback effort proved unsuccessful, as Brent Burns added an empty net goal for San Jose to give them a 6–3 win and a 1–0 series lead.
 Game 2 ended up even more lopsided.
 Although Los Angeles jumped to a 2–0 first period lead after goals from Muzzin and Lewis, San Jose blazed to a lead.
 Mike Brown and Raffi Torres netted goals to tie the game.
 San Jose then got five unanswered goals from Justin Braun, Patrick Marleau, Joe Pavelski, Logan Couture, and Joe Thornton.
 It was only the third time in 26 total attempts that the Sharks overcame a two-goal deficit in a playoff game.
-Goalie Antti Niemi made 24 saves, while his counterpart Quick made 33 saves (albeit he gave up seven goals).
+Goaltender Antti Niemi made 24 saves, while his counterpart Quick made 33 saves (albeit he gave up seven goals).

-Back in Los Angeles for Game 3, Marleau scored to overtime game winner to give San Jose a commanding 3–0 series lead and a chance to sweep their rivals.
+Back in Los Angeles for game three, Marleau scored to overtime game winner to give San Jose a commanding 3–0 series lead and a chance to sweep their rivals.
 It was do or die for the Kings, who faced the possibility of being swept on home ice.
-Game 4 started nip and tuck, as L.A. and San Jose traded goals to start the first and second periods.
+Game four started nip and tuck, as Los Angeles and San Jose traded goals to start the first and second periods.
 Marian Gaborik opened the scoring, then James Sheppard tied the game for the Sharks.
 Justin Williams scored on the power play to give the Kings the lead, then Matt Nieto scored to tie the game once more.
 Los Angeles then blazed to a 5–2 lead with second period goals from Williams and Tyler Toffoli followed by Gaborik's second goal 34 seconds into the third period.
 Joe Pavelski pulled the Sharks to within two later on, but Dustin Brown scored an empty net goal to help Los Angeles double up San Jose 6–3.
 Jonathan Quick turned in a 36-save performance, while Niemi got chased out of goal after Gaborik's 5–2 goal.